 If you would like to search for the status of AFOs that applied for coverage under the AFO GD Permit, click here.

 COMAR 26.08.04.09N(3) describes the public process for CAFOs and MAFOs.
 This webpage and public information search function contains the required public notices for the AFO Program including the notice of NOI received, notice of preliminary approval, notice of final approval, and the notice of registration.
 The public information search page will have a PDF of the NOI and the required pland during the 30-day public notice period.
 If a public hearing is scheduled, the notice and location will appear on the primary AFO webpage.
 The Notice of Final Approval will appear on the primary AFO webpage for at least the 15 day period during which a contested-case hearing can be requested.
 Most information on the specific public process for a particular AFO is available by utilizing the public information search function at the top of this webpage (number 9 in the Quick Reference section).
 The entire public participation process for AFOs and documents undergoing public review is described on the public information search page and can be found by clicking here.
+AFOs will not be registered until the end of the public process, which includes the determination of a contested case hearing, if requested.

 Funding for best management practices (BMPs) to address resource management issues and to help farmers meet the new CAFO/MAFO requirements is available through both State and federal funding sources.
 State funding is available through the Maryland Agricultural Water Quality Cost Share Program (MACS) funded primarily by State water quality bonds.
 MACS funds targeting animal waste management Best Management Practices (BMPs) have also been provided from the Chesapeake 2010 Trust Fund recently.
 Farm Bill funding authorizations include creation of a Chesapeake Bay Watershed Initiative (CBWI) which has recently doubled available USDA funding and funding increases are authorized.
 Local Soil Conservation Districts can provide the most current information about fund availability and assist with the required applications and related paperwork.